-Differences and similarities between NED and trustee roles – Expert Interview: Sarah King
+Differences and similarities between commercial NED and trustee roles

-The role of trustee and NED are very similar but also have their differences.
+The roles of trustees and NEDs are very similar but also have their differences.
 As such we approached Sarah King to find out more from her experience in these roles.
-As Sarah notes, being active in both roles can have complimentary advantages.
+As Sarah notes, being active in both roles can have complementary advantages.

-Sarah King has over 35 years’ experience of working in media, communications and business development at leading London agencies, providing advice and PR support, for clients of all shapes and sizes, from government agencies and international corporates to not-for-profits and new start-ups, often in very challenging markets or in response to sensitive issues.
-She now works as an independent director, serving on the boards of a number of commercial and not-for-profit organisations as well as providing senior level counsel on business strategy and communications and is currently Chair of Polka Theatre, Britain’s leading children’s theatre and a non-executive director of Hillgate Public Relations as well as serving on the Council of Royal Holloway, University of London and aid and development agency, Tearfund.
+Sarah King has over 35 years’ experience of working in media, communications and business development at leading London agencies, providing advice and PR support, for clients of all shapes and sizes, from government agencies and international corporate organisations to not-for-profits and new start-ups, often in very challenging markets or in response to sensitive issues.
+She now works as an independent director, serving on the boards of a number of commercial and not-for-profit organisations as well as providing senior level counsel on business strategy and communications and is currently Chair of Polka Theatre, Britain’s leading children’s theatre and a Non-Executive Director of Hillgate Public Relations as well as serving on the Council of Royal Holloway.

-2) Does having a variety of NED and Trustee roles enhance your ability to understand and perform these roles, and to what degree?
+Does having a variety of NED and trustee roles enhance your ability to understand and perform these roles, and to what degree?

-3) How do you ensure you stay up-to-date in your responsibilities as an NED and Trustee?
+How do you ensure you stay up-to-date in your responsibilities as an NED and trustee?

 I look at relevant websites and also try to get the leading industry title in each area as well as looking for relevant coverage in national media.
 About a week before each board meeting, I look at the organisation’s website and those of its ‘competitors’ and other organisations good for bench marking.
 I also try and visit sites between meetings, to talk to staff, and go to various network events and talk to peers (it is the easiest thing to drop off the list but is very helpful).